glwagner/OceanTurb.jl/docs/src/basics.md

 in terms of the four contributions from latent heating, sensible heating, outgoing longwave radiation, and incoming shortwave radiation.
-The first three contributions are implemented as effective boundary conditions in the uppermost gridpoints of the model.
+The first three contributions are boundary terms whose direct effect is felt only at the surface.
 Shortwave radiation, on the other hand, heats the interior of the boundary layer.
 We parameterize the effect of interior heating by shortwave radiation by